syniol/node-carbon-http/README.md

 # Node Carbon HTTP
 Carbon HTTP is simplified http(s) library exclusively for Node.js; written in TypeScript and transpiled to JavaScript.
+It would be a great replacement for libraries such as: node-fetch, axios, end etc.

 ## Motivation